 We operate in the global offshore contract drilling industry, which is a part of the international oil industry, and within the global offshore contract drilling industry we predominately operate jack-up rigs in shallow-water.
-The activity and pricing within the global offshore contract drilling industry is driven by a multitude of demand and supply factors, including expectations regarding oil and gas prices, anticipated oil and gas production levels, worldwide demand for oil and gas products, the availability of qualified drilling rigs and operating personnel, relative production costs, the availability of or lead time required for drilling and production equipment, the stage of reservoir development and the political and regulatory environments.
+The activity and pricing within the global offshore contract drilling industry is driven by a multitude of demand and supply factors, including expectations regarding oil and gas prices, anticipated oil and gas production levels, worldwide demand for oil and gas products, the availability of quality reservoirs, exploration success, availability of qualified drilling rigs and operating personnel, relative production costs, the availability of or lead time required for drilling and production equipment, the stage of reservoir development and the political and regulatory environments.

 One fundamental demand driver is the level of investment by E&P Companies and their associated capital expenditures.
 Historically, the level of upstream capital expenditures has primarily been driven by future expectations regarding the price of oil and natural gas.
-The recent trends in oil prices reflecting the impact of the COVID-19 crisis and production levels of OPEC and non-OPEC producers has led to significant declines in oil prices in 2020, with the price per barrel reaching as low as \$19 on April 21, 2020.
-It remains to be seen whether such price trends will continue and what will be the impact on the offshore spending of E&P Companies and therefore our business.
-The impact of the COVID-19 crisis and OPEC and non-OPEC country production decisions has had an impact on our operations and a continuation of this impact could continue to have an adverse impact on our business.
+It remains to be seen whether the trends in oil prices will continue and what will be the impact on the offshore spending of E&P Companies and therefore our business.
+The impact of the COVID-19 crisis and OPEC and non-OPEC country production decisions during 2020 has had a significant and adverse impact on our operations, a continuation of the impact of the COVID-19 pandemic or additional supply cuts as a response to a slow demand recovery could continue to have a disadvantageous effect on our business.
 See also "Item 5.D Trend Information."